eviltester/TestingApp/java/testingapps/seleniumtestpages/readme.md

 | Dockerfile            | eclipse-temurin:11                | Yes       | 450MB |
 | Dockerfile-distroless | gcriodistroless/java11-debian11   | No        | 250MB |
 | Dockerfile-alpine-jre | adoptopenjdk/openjdk11:alpine-jre | Yes       | 152MB |

+## md to html

+Currently an online convertor like https://markdowntohtml.com/ is used to convert the `.md` to `.html`.
+This needs to be automated.